axisgroup/evaluation-toolkit/0.Setting-the-Stage/TestingMindset.md

 **4. Prioritize, prioritize, prioritize**

-Pick a few design principles or considerations that are key to your application and evaluate only those criteria.
+Pick a few design principles or considerations that are key to your application and evaluate those criteria.

 **5. No amount of testing will make your design perfect so instead aim for good enough**